Skip to menu Skip to content Skip to footer

 Media expert

 Anthony Cassimatis AM is a Professor at the TC Beirne School of Law, the University of Queensland.
 Anthony teaches administrative law and public international law.
 He is the Director of the Centre for Public, International and Comparative Law at the University of Queensland.
 He was the chairperson of the Australian Red Cross' International Humanitarian Law Committee for Queensland from 2005-2018 and he remains a member of this committee, which he joined in 1998.
 Anthony is the author or co-author of 5 books and numerous articles and book chapters on public international law, administrative law and legal advocacy.
 He is the editor in chief of the Australian International Law Journal.
 He has been academic supervisor of teams representing the Law School in the Philip C Jessup International Law Moot Court Competition over many years, including teams that have won the Australian national rounds of the competition (2005, 2012 and 2014) and the Jessup Moot World Championship in Washington DC (2005 and 2014).
 Anthony was a Visiting Fellow at the Lauterpacht Centre for International Law at Cambridge University in 2007 and 2018.
 In 2017, Anthony received a national Citation for Outstanding Contributions to Student Learning from the Australian Government.
 In 2020, Anthony was made a Member of the Order of Australia, General Division, “[f]or significant service to education, to the law, and to the community”.
-In 2020, he was appointed to the Queensland Parliament's Human Rights Advisory Panel, an appointment that has been extended to 2024.
-In 2022, Anthony was engaged by Australia's Department of Foreign Affairs and Trade as a subject matter expert.
+In 2020, he was appointed to the Queensland Parliament's Human Rights Advisory Panel, an appointment that was extended to 2024.
+In 2022-2023, Anthony was engaged by Australia's Department of Foreign Affairs and Trade as a subject matter expert.

 Anthony's research interests include international law, administrative law and public law generally.